aavogt/language-popularity/analyze.md

 ![how many times is Extension written per file?](figure/unnamed-chunk-3.png)

-Certain extensions are the most popular.
+## more involved predictions

-The overall frequency may not be the whole story: certain extensions tend to be enabled together.
+The overall frequency in the above graph may not tell the whole story: certain extensions tend to be enabled together.
 Here is a principal-components analysis.
 The order in which the completions are supplied matches the principal component that matches the currently enabled extensions the best.
-An artificial neural network (ANN) should be more appropriate?
+An artificial neural network (ANN) uses similar ideas,but has the following advantage: this PCA-based method doesn't care about the signs, so a file with extensions `A` and `C` enabled will give the same prediction as a file with just `B` enabled.

 ```r
 x2 <- ddply(x, .(pkg), function(x)